 You are more than welcome to involve yourself on various levels and different areas.
 That could be new ideas or inspirations as much as physical work or other focus areas.
-Like developing and implementing business or network strategies for example.
-Or you could use this location to offer our own workshop in various fields.
-The Tir na Beo could be also just an inspiring and useful area to specify yourself over time in different areas like natural medicine, outdoor-cooking or stonework for example.
+Like developing business or network strategies for example.
+The Tir na Beo could be also just an inspiring and useful area to specify yourself over time in different areas.

 If, after a while, your experience here on the Tir na Beo would turn into a long-term living perspective we could give you a specific area to your own disposal and would change arrangements.

 I was born in 1967 in Hamburg, Germany.
 After school I did different kinds of training and studies.
 To me, the most important outcome of those times was to find out more about who I am and what I am looking for in life.
 An on-going part of my life was always the joy of traveling and being outdoors in nature.
 After living in different alternative settings for many years I was ready to focus consistently on this beautiful piece of land in the mountains of Cork.
 Finally I found a home here, where I really want to be and stay.
 To live so close to nature makes me feel more intensive, more creative and curious.
 It has an ongoing positive influence to my personality and my path of live.
-In this days my biggest passion is to bring the native Irish plants back in place and restore nature as much as possible, especially woodland.
-This is also my way to gain knowledge and awareness about plants, food and medicine.
+In this days my biggest passion is to bring the native Irish plants back in place, restoring nature and slowly learning how to combine that with permaculture.
+Gathering knowledge and awareness about plants, food and medicine.

 Cooking / shopping